🦞 2026 food tours & experiences available — explore packages

 Queensland Food — Frequently Asked Questions

-Queensland mango season peaks from October through to February, with November and December being the absolute prime.
+Queensland mango season peaks from October through to February, with November and December being the absolute prime window.
 Bowen and Mareeba in North Queensland are the most renowned growing regions for the prized Kensington Pride variety.
+Buy from roadside stalls near Bowen for the freshest and best value — the same fruit sold to supermarkets for three times the price.

 Moreton Bay bugs (Thenus orientalis) are a species of slipper lobster found only in Queensland's Moreton Bay.
 Only the tail meat is eaten — it's sweet, firm, and more delicate than regular lobster.
 They are best enjoyed split and grilled with garlic butter, served with crusty bread and a wedge of lemon.
-Look for them at Brisbane's seafood restaurants or fresh at the Fish Market.
+Look for them at Gambaro Seafood in Brisbane or fresh at the Newstead Fish Market.

-Yes!
-Cooee Tours offers a range of guided food, wine, and scenic tours across Queensland.
-These include visits to hinterland farms, artisan cheese makers, coastal seafood restaurants, local markets, and Indigenous food experiences.
+Yes.
+Cooee Tours offers a range of guided food, wine, and scenic tours across Queensland — visits to hinterland farms, artisan cheese makers, coastal seafood restaurants, local markets, and Indigenous food experiences.
 Tours depart from Brisbane, the Sunshine Coast, Cairns, and the Whitsundays.
+See the Queensland Food & Wine Guide for detailed winery coverage.

 Queensland is Australia's largest beef-producing state, and the Darling Downs region is particularly celebrated for its grain-fed wagyu and Angus cattle.
 Many of Australia's top steakhouses — including Brisbane's Black Hide — source exclusively from Queensland producers.
-The combination of climate, pasture quality, and farming traditions creates exceptional marbling and flavour.
+The combination of climate, pasture quality, and farming traditions creates exceptional marbling and depth of flavour that regularly wins national awards.

 More from Cooee Tours